 Day 8: Flight to Da Nang and transfer to Hoi An.
 Evening food tour (yes, another one!).

-Day 9: Countryside bicycle tour on Cam Kim Island.
+Day 9: Countryside bicycle tour on Cam Kim Island in Hoi An.

 Day 10: Morning cooking class.
 Relax and explore more of Hoi An on our own.
 Points of interest include Old Town and An Bang Beach.

-Day 11: Morning flight to Hanoi.
+Day 11: Flight to Hanoi.
 Spend the afternoon exploring the Old Quarter.

 Day 12: Morning Hanoi city tour.
 Evening street food tour.